ARK-Builders/ARK-Rate/README.md

-# ARK Rate: Handy Currency Converter by ARK Builders
+# ARK Rate: Handy Exchange Calculator by ARK Builders

 **ARK Rate** is a powerful and user-friendly currency converter allowing you to quickly and accurately convert any currency to another.
 But there's more!
 ARK Rate stands out from other apps with its unique features.